hideya/mcp-langchain-tools/README.md

-The utility function initializes all specified MCP servers in parallel, and returns LangChain Tools (`tools: DynamicStructuredTool[]`) by gathering all the available MCP server tools, and by wrapping them into [LangChain Tools](https://js.langchain.com/docs/how_to/tool_calling/).
+The utility function initializes all specified MCP servers in parallel, and returns LangChain Tools (`tools: DynamicStructuredTool[]`) by gathering all available MCP server tools, and by wrapping them into [LangChain Tools](https://js.langchain.com/docs/how_to/tool_calling/).
-It also returns `cleanup` callback function which is used to close all the connections to the MCP servers when finished.
+It also returns `cleanup` callback function which is used to close all connections to the MCP servers when finished.

 The returned tools can be used with LangChain, e.g.: